 Why hire and vet several contractors for your Marin County Eichler home when you can call just one company for all your needs?
 John Owens Services, Inc. has the necessary licenses for plumbing, boiler, HVAC, electrical, and general construction—one license for each major system in your home.

 Our local company understands your need to preserve and protect your Eichler home.
 With us as your on-call home service contractor, you can have peace of mind knowing we will always treat your home with the utmost care and respect.

-John Owens Services, Inc. is proud to be a leading contractor for Eichler homes in Santa Rosa and Marin and Sonoma counties.
+John Owens Services, Inc. is proud to be a leading contractor for Eichler homes in San Rafael and Marin County.
 We are trusted members of the Eichler Network and have been working on Eichler homes since 1986, so we have the advantage of knowing the various restoration and renovation jobs these mid-century modern homes require.